mrbusche/bluesky-weekly-likes/README.md

 This project automatically sends you a weekly email containing all your Blue Sky likes from the past week, including text content and links to any images or videos.

+For accessibility purposes there is an HTML and text version of the generated email .

 ## Setup Instructions

 ### 1. Fork this repository to your GitHub account

 ### 2. Set up Blue Sky credentials
 - You'll need your Blue Sky username/handle and password
-- Note: You may want to create an app-specific password if Blue Sky supports it
+- Note: You will want to create an app-specific password for Blue Sky

 ### 3. Set up email credentials
 For Gmail (recommended):
-- Enable 2-factor authentication on your Google account
 - Generate an app-specific password:
   1. Go to Google Account settings
   2. Security → 2-Step Verification → App passwords